Tacfarinas: Berber Africa

-In Roman times, the indigenes of northwest Africa (present-day Libya, Tunisia, Algeria, and Morocco) all belonged to the Berber-speaking nation.
-The Romans called these peoples, loosely east to west, Libyae, Afri (in Tunisia, from which the name Africa is probably derived), Numidae (eastern Algeria), and Mauri (western Algeria and Morocco, from which the name Moors is derived).
+In Roman times, the indigenes of the Maghreb all belonged to peoples whom the Romans called, loosely east to west, the Libyae, the Afri (in what is now Tunisia and Algeria, from which the name Africa is probably derived), the Numidians (eastern Algeria), and Mauri (western Algeria and Morocco), from which the term "Moors" was derived.

 North of the Atlas Mountains, the land was fertile and well-watered (there is evidence that rainfall was heavier than today and that the desert had not encroached as far north).
 The Berbers living inside the fertile zone were largely sedentary.
 In contrast, on the southern fringes existed tribes that led a semi-nomadic existence.
 They practised transhumance, living off herds of cattle, sheep, and goats.
-They spent the summers on the central plateau of Tunisia and the Aurès mountains of northeast Algeria where there was good grazing for the animals.
-In winter, they lived around the Chotts (pronounced "shots"), a string of large salt lakes on the desert southern fringes of the Roman province.
+They spent the summers on the central plateau of Tunisia and the Aurès of northeast Algeria, where there was good grazing for the animals.
+In winter, they lived around the chotts (pronounced "shots") around Lake Tritonis, a string of large salt lakes on the desert southern fringes of the Roman province.
 In winter, this region contained plentiful freshwater in the form of seasonal torrents from the Aurès mountains to the North.
 These tribes included the Gaetuli, Musulamii, and Garamantes, as well as the nomadic elements of the Mauri.